Frequently Asked Questions

 How can I arrange housing in Bethesda and Stockholm?

 The Graduate Partnerships Program’s office is available to help you find housing in the Bethesda area.
 Housing at KI is generally off campus.
 A graduate student office at KI (comparable to the GPP at NIH) is available to help find student housing.
 Public transportation in Stockholm is excellent.
 Students frequently find housing on referrals from fellow students or via internet sites such as e.g. https://housinganywhere.com and http://www.kihousing.se.
-More information regarding housing during the visit at KI can be found on the KI web page: http://ki.se/en/education/accommodation.
+More information regarding housing during the visit at KI can be found on KI's Accommodation for Students web page: https://education.ki.se/accommodation-for-students.

-The NIH Office of Intramural Training & Education (OITE) has assembled a helpful resource to students who are new to the DC area.
-The link is as follows : https://www.training.nih.gov/resources/justarrived
+The NIH Office of Intramural Training & Education (OITE) has assembled a helpful resource to students who are new to the DC area: https://www.training.nih.gov/resources/justarrived

 Does the NIH have a graduate student activities office?